 Admin Login Page

-Site admins will need to enter credentials on this page to gain administrator access to the site’s edit mode – URL for this page will only be given to admins/moderators (i.e. no direct link to Admin portal.)
+Site admins will need to enter credentials on this page to gain administrator access to the site’s edit mode – URL for this page given only to admins/moderators (i.e. no direct link to Admin portal.)

 Search Results Page

 Topic searches should contain enough relevant information to satisfy the user’s search.
-Since some information can apply to many different disciplines, (i.e. Speed of Light would be found in both Classical Mechanics as well as Optics) a search for terms should list all Single Entry Pages that refer to that term.
-Results should be displayed with a Page Heading as well as a brief preview of the info contained on the linked page.
-(Similar to a general Google Search)
+Since some information can apply to many different disciplines, (i.e. Speed of Light would be in both Classical Mechanics as well as Optics) a search for terms should list all Single Entry Pages that refer to that term.
+Results should be displayed with a Page Heading as well as a brief preview of the info contained on the linked page. (i.e. similar to a general Google Search)

-Stimulus

-To be completed in the analysis phase.

-Response

-To be completed in the analysis phase.

 Functional Hierarchy

 To be completed in the analysis phase.